silverkea/google-cloud-notes/Data Management Solutions.md

 - [[Cloud Spanner]] for global scalability

 ##### NoSQL Access
-- [[Firestore]] would be best option for transactional NoSQL document-oriented database
+- [[Cloud Firestore]] would be best option for transactional NoSQL document-oriented database

 #### Analytical Workloads
 Online analytical processing, OLAP - where entire datasets need to be read